-Snow cone business profits can vary significantly based on the business’ location, profit margins, and its business model.
+Snow cone business profits can vary significantly based on the business’s location, profit margins, and business model.
 Forbes reports that the mobile snow cone franchise, Kona Ice, topped $125 million in sales.
 While that level of success is uncommon in this industry, it does demonstrate that with an effective business strategy and plenty of hard work, a snow cone business can enjoy significant profits.

 Things to consider before starting a snow cone business

 One of the snow cone industry’s major advantages is that it’s possible to start a small cart-based business with only a minimal investment.
 This can be a great way to get a sense of the industry and even test out sites for their potential to support a larger van-based business.